-I’ve been using the Alice’s Tea Cup cookbook for a while, but am only now getting to this recipe.
-It requires butterscotch chips, rooibus tea and turbinado sugar, and I just never seemed to have all three of those ingredients at once!
-Determined to finally try the cookies, described as “crunchy” (what I’m craving these days) and irresistible, I picked up the chips and turbinado at the H.E.B. and just used red rooibus, because Phoenix is practically is not so easy to find around here.
+I’ve been using the Alice’s Tea Cup cookbook for a while, but am only now getting to the Rooibos Oatmeal Butterscotch Chip Cookies.
+Along with the tea and butterscotch chips, the recipe calls for turbinado sugar, and I just never seemed to have turbinado around.
+Determined to try these cookies, which are described as “crunchy and irresistible”, I picked up all the ingredients this morning.
+For the tea, I used red rooibus, because Phoenix is not so easy to find around here.

 - 4 heaping teaspoons of Rooibos Phoenix tea leaves or 4 tea bags of Red Rooibos